Shinde-nutan/Training-Assignment/SQL-Assignment-2/Query7/Solution.md

-Fetch all the phisical items ordered in the month of September 2023.
+Fetch all the physical items ordered in the month of September 2023.

 **Solution –**
 ```sql